Drew Pyne

-Andrew M. Pyne (born December 5, 2000) is an American college football quarterback for Bowling Green Falcons of the Mid-American Conference (MAC).
-He previously played for the Notre Dame Fighting Irish, Arizona State Sun Devils, and Missouri Tigers.
+Andrew M. Pyne (born December 5, 2000) is an American former college football quarterback.
+He played football for the Notre Dame Fighting Irish, Arizona State Sun Devils, Missouri Tigers, and Bowling Green Falcons.

 Early life

 Pyne was born on December 5, 2000, in New Canaan, Connecticut.
 He attended and played high school football for New Canaan High School in New Canaan.
 As a senior, he completed 161 of 252 passes for 2,107 yards and 24 touchdowns.
 He was selected to play in the 2020 Under Armour All-American Game.
 Pyne committed to the University of Notre Dame to play college football.

 College career

 Notre Dame

 Pyne played in four games as a backup to Ian Book in his first year at Notre Dame in 2020.
 He completed two of three passes for 12 yards.
 As a sophomore in 2021, he played in two games as a backup to Jack Coan, completing 15 of 30 passes for 224 yards with two touchdowns.
 Pyne competed with Tyler Buchner to take over as the team's starting quarterback in 2022.
 Buchner won the job; however, Pyne took over as the starter after Buchner suffered a season-ending injury during the team's second game of the season.
 On December 2, 2022, Pyne entered the transfer portal.